bbauska/BI-JS-for-webdev/README.md

 Let&apos;s go to the VS code, and here I have a file that is stringManipulation.js.

-So let&apos;s create two strings, let str1, and this would be Hello.
+Let&apos;s create two strings, let str1, and this would be Hello.
 And let&apos;s create another string that would be let str2, and this would be World.
 And let&apos;s use these two operators and methods.
 The plus operator can be used to concatenate two or more strings.
 We can say let result